bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/setup-artifactory-project-repository.md

 **Note**: To use an existing Artifactory service account with your new Artifactory project, you must add that service account to the project.
 If you created the `ArtifactoryProject` object in the same OpenShift namespace as an existing `ArtifactoryServiceAccount` object, the related service account isn't automatically given access to the project.

-To use these features, enter the project in the Artifactory UI.
-Log in and expand **All**.
-Choose your new project to go to that project space.
+To use these features, go to `artifacts.developer.gov.bc.ca` and login using your IDIR or GitHub account.
+Select your project name from the dropdown found at the top of the page.

 If you don't see your new project, it may be because of one of the following:
 * You may not be an administrator in the applicable OpenShift namespace.
 Ask one of the administrators to add you to the project.
 * You may not have logged in to Artifactory before creating the project.
 Contact the Platform Services team to fix the issue.
 You can reach out in the `#devops-artifactory` or `#devops-how-to` channels in Rocket.Chat.